darshbs/-NotFunny/HowTo.md

 (✨Robot Slavery✨)
 ---

-# Steps: Now its time to start working my dear boys and girls (unless you're older than 30, then you're be uncle and aunty XD).
+# Steps: Now its time to start working my dear boys and girls
+    (unless you're older than 30, then you are uncle or aunty XD).
 ## 🔧 Step 1: Set Up Your Bot on Discord

 1. Go to the [Discord Developer Portal](https://discord.com/developers/applications)